sanatbatra/TradingDeepRL/index.md

 I've been trading for the past 2 years and have been working on research in Deep Learning/AI for about the same time.
 It's time I put two and two together.
 I hope to build a trading bot that can consistently outperform the Dow Jones index by learning how to take advantage of the price fluctuations of each of its stocks.

+### Assumptions

+- I've assumed that there's no transaction fee to be paid on any buy/sell action.
+This is not a realistic assumption, but as we will see going forward, the usual transaction fee applied will only have a small impact on the final results.
+- Another assumption is that the actions of the trading agent have no impact on the stock market, ie. the agent's actions do not affect the price movement of any of the stocks.
+This can be a realistic assumption if the agent is trading in small amounts that cannot really affect the demand and supply of the highly liquid stocks it's trading.
+For now we can "afford" to ignore this issue.

 ### Data

 For this project, I've used the end of day prices and volume data (Open, High, Low, Close, Volume) of all 30 stocks in the Dow Jones Industrial Average index ranging from January 2009 - August 2020.